ABG vs VBG Decision Guide

 Key Differences

-| Parameter | Arterial (ABG) | Venous (VBG) |
+| Parameter | Arterial Blood Gas (ABG) | Venous Blood Gas (VBG) |

 |---|---|---|

-| Sampling Site | Radial, femoral, or brachial artery | Peripheral or central vein |
+| Sampling site | Radial, femoral, or brachial artery | Peripheral or central vein |

-| pH | 7.35–7.45 | Usually about 0.03–0.05 lower |
+| pH | Typically 7.35–7.45 | Usually slightly lower than arterial pH |

-| Oxygenation | PaO₂ 80–100 mmHg | PvO₂ 35–45 mmHg and not reliable for oxygenation decisions |
+| Oxygenation | PaO₂ and SaO₂ help assess true arterial oxygenation | PvO₂ is not a substitute for PaO₂ in oxygenation decisions |

 When to Use VBG Instead of ABG